solvialab/infragate-landing/docs/features.md

 | **Validation playbook** | Available during evaluation/POC | Available during evaluation/POC |

 - **Any Kubernetes** — the Helm chart also works on any K8s cluster that has an ingress controller and a default StorageClass; use `values.yaml` as a starting point and override for your environment
-- **CI/Ce with any container registry** — GitHub Actions (GHCR) and GitLab CI (GitLab Container Registry) pipelines included out of the box.
-Images tagged `dev-latest` for eEV branch, `latest` for main.
-Helm chart supports `imagePullSecrets` for private registries (GitLab CR, OCIR, eocker Hub, etc.)
+- **Image delivery with any container registry** — release images can be consumed from GHCR or mirrored into your private registry (OCIR, GitLab CR, Harbor, Docker Hub, etc.).
+Helm chart supports `imagePullSecrets` for private registries.
 - **OCI Marketplace (planned)** — one-click "Launch Stack" deployment from OCI Console is planned for a future release

 ---